D5014, 5014, 24014

 Noted Derby Works March 1974.

 D5014 was one of the Class 24s transferred on loan to Hither Green (73C).
-It was fitted with headboard brackets for use on the Southern Region's named trains.
+It was fitted with additional headcode disc brackets for use with SR six disc headcodes.
 However over time the brackets from the No.1 cab were removed, possibly because of a full cab replacement at some point.
-The headboard brackets on the No.2 cab were retained until withdrawal.
+The brackets on the No.2 cab were retained until withdrawal.

 On January 11th a damaged D5014 was noted for repair at Derby Works having sustained injury somewhere on the Southern Region.